Sloeber/arduino-eclipse-plugin/readme.md

 mvn verify -Pwin32,juno,linux32

-##Building for other platforms
-mvn verify -Pbuild-all
+mvn verify (builds for juno and the platform you are running on)

 ##Developing (Improving) the Plugin